kofm/sommit-dashboard/README.md

 It enables viewers to intuitively understand and evaluate the differences in EMT distances between the various cases studied.
-The colour-coded points facilitate a quick and easy comparative analysis allowing viewers to infer the relative differences in the Sommit Index.
+The colour-coded points facilitate a quick and easy comparative analysis allowing viewers to infer the relative differences in the Σommit Index.
 Hovering a point with the mouse reveals more detailed data about the point in the right side panel.